Mod $p$ sheaves on Witt flags: Global +-regularity and inversion of adjunction

 \begin{definition} We say that $(X,S+B)$ is purely globally $+$-regular along $S$ if the map of $\calO_X$-modules $\calO_X \to f_*\calO_Y(-S_Y+\lfloor f^*(S+B)\rfloor)$ splits for every finite cover $f\colon Y \to X$ with $Y$ connected normal, where the $S_Y \subset Y$ form a compatible family of prime divisors lying over $S\subset X$. \end{definition}

 Using the Galois action on $X^+$ over $X$, we can show that the previous definition is independent of the choice of the prime divisors $S_Y \subset Y$ (equivalently, of an absolute integral closure $S^+\subset X^+$).
+It also amounts to purity of the map $\mathcal{O}_X \to \calO_X^+(-S^++\pi^*(S+B))$, where $\pi \colon X^+\to X$ is the absolute integral closure.
 There is a close relationship between pure global $+$-regularity and global $+$-regularity after slightly tweaking the divisors.

 \begin{lemma} If $(X,S+B)$ is purely globally $+$-regular along $S$, then $(X,(1-\epsilon) S+B)$ is globally $+$-regular for every rational number $0< \epsilon \leq 1$. \end{lemma} \begin{proof} This is \cite[Lemma 4.26]{BMP+23}.
 We just have to notice that $f^*(\epsilon S+B)\leq -S_Y+f^*(S+B)$ for sufficiently large normal finite covers $f\colon Y\to X$, so that the pure $+$-splitting of $(X,S+B)$ along $S$ factors over a $+$-splitting for the pair $(X,(1-\epsilon) S+B)$.\end{proof}